navarro-david/gatsby-dnavdeej-ux-portfolio/src/content/posts/2022-04-15-the-design-sprint-that-made-me-a-ux-designer.md

 The product we created was essentially a messaging app, with the ability to join groups called “villages.”
 Each village consisted of a foster family and supporting people.
 The village will be notified if there is a crisis occurring which is shared at the discretion of the foster family.
 The supporters will be prompted in different ways they can help.

 We were in teams when we created our low-fidelity prototypes.
-At the end of the exercise, we chose one prototype to use for initial usablity testing and mine was the one chosen.
+At the end of the exercise, we chose one prototype to use for initial usability testing and mine was the one chosen.
 The usability testing is shown below.

 ![Me watching a user navigate through a low-fidelity prototype.](/assets/1_-l82bc-66fxdxapynutjka.jpeg "Me watching a user navigate through a low-fidelity prototype.")